ericoporto/ags-manual-wiki/TemplateSierraStyle.md

-This template was previously listed as the 'default' template, with the majority of functions used being native to the engine itself. i.e. there is no separate script file to implement any additional behaviour for the mouse cursor.
+This template was previously listed as the 'default' template, with the majority of functions used being native to the engine itself. i.e. there is no separate script file to implement any additional behavior for the mouse cursor.
 This makes it a good choice for learning how AGS works, since it makes heavy use of the [mouse cursor functions](Mouse).